 The tax system can be used to achieve public policy objectives through the application of special measures such as low tax rates, exemptions, deductions, deferrals and credits.
-The Department of Finance Canada publishes cost estimates and projections for these measures annually in the Tax Expenditures and Evaluations^{vi} publication.
-The tax measures presented in the Tax Expenditures and Evaluations publication are the responsibility of the Minister of Finance.
+The Department of Finance Canada publishes cost estimates and projections for these measures each year in the Tax Expenditures and Evaluationsvi publication.
+The tax measures presented in that publication are the responsibility of the Minister of Finance.